Jeremy Adler: Career

 As a poet, he has been active on the literary scene since the 1960s, initially writing experimental poetry in the circle connected with the Poetry Society.
 He published alongside experimentalists like Bob Cobbing, Cris Cheek, Lawrence Upton and Bill Griffiths, bringing out over a dozen poetry books and pamphlets.
 He has been represented in numerous exhibitions, such as Sprachen jenseits von Dichtung (1979), [The Open and Closed Book] at the Victoria and Albert Museum and [Vom Aussehen der Woerter] at the Kunstmuseum Hannover, and in anthologies such as Typewriter Art (2014) and A Human Document (2014).
 This side of his work – poetry, drawings, artists' books – is represented in many major collections including the Victoria and Albert Museum (London), the Herzog August Bibliothek (Wolfenbüttel), the New York Public Library, the Sackner Archive (Florida), the Getty Museum (Los Angeles), the Special Collection, Maughan Library, King's College London, the Staatsgalerie Stuttgart, the Department of Prints and Drawings, British Museum (London) and Tate Britain.
 He held a retrospective of his drawings and concrete poems at the National Library of Czechoslovakia, Prague, in 1997.
 Poems of his have been set to music by Gerhard Lampersberg and Wolfgang Florey.
 His translations of poems by August Stramm have also been set to music by Michael Nyman in War Works (2014).
 His novel The Magus of Portobello Road appeared in 2015.
 His second novel A Night at the Troubadour came out in 2017.
+His third novel Coriander Bowman's Party was published in 2021.

 Since the 1980s he has regularly produced literary journalism, writing for The Times, The Guardian, The Independent, The European and The New York Times as well as for the London Review of Books.
 He is a regular contributor to the Times Literary Supplement.
-His work has been translated into French, German, Dutch, Swedish, Russian, Turkish, and Japanese.
+His work has been translated into French, German, Dutch, Swedish, Russian, Turkish, Italian, and Japanese.

 Adler received an Honorary Silver Medal of Jan Masaryk at the Czech Republic Ambassador's residence in London in November 2019.